hdShang/arxiv-daily/docs/cs-CV/2025-11-20/papers/251116301v2-upsample-anything-a-simple-and-hard-to-beat-baseline-for-feature-ups.md

 ---
 layout: default
-title: Upsample Anything: A Simple and Hard to Beat Baseline for Feature Upsampling
+title: "Upsample Anything: A Simple and Hard to Beat Baseline for Feature Upsampling"
 ---

 # Upsample Anything: A Simple and Hard to Beat Baseline for Feature Upsampling